solaeus/dust/README.md

 The performance comparison between the two types of VMs is worth reading for anyone who is trying to choose between the two.
 Some of the benchmarks described in the paper inspired similar benchmarks used in this project to compare Dust to other languages.

+## License

+Dust is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.

 [Crafting Interpreters]: https://craftinginterpreters.com/
 [The Implementation of Lua 5.0]: https://www.lua.org/doc/jucs05.pdf